Platform Demands Competing with the Movement’s Growth?

 He went on to say, “Very, very few people can get the balance of business and missions right.”

-I have to agree with him.
-There are some who do.
-But there are many examples that have not worked out well.
+I tend to agree with him.
+Some do.
+But many examples have not worked out well.
 The business or development project has hindered rather than furthered the DMM goal.

 2) Evaluate synergy.

 Look for a platform that has synergy with your DMM goal.
-What that means is: by doing that platform, you also further your ministry.
+What that means is that by doing that platform, you also further your ministry.

 One example of a platform with synergy is having a small tailoring shop.
 Through this, you can build many connections in the community.
-Another example is selling a product door to door like coconut oil for hair, or cloth from the city, etc.
+Another example is selling a product door to door like coconut oil for hair, or clothes from the city, etc. One man in India started a chow mein noodle cart.
+Through this he made many friendships with people who he later was able to share with.

 Does your missionary platform help you build meaningful relationships where you can share the gospel?